pierrepo/mdner/README.md

 [2023-07-07 17:43:59,545] [INFO] Generation completed
 ```

-This script does not require a GPU.
+Running this script does not require a GPU.

 ### Parameters